 My registration expired on December 31, 2013.
 What can I do to renew it?
-Complete the current renewal form in its entirety and mail it to the division along with a check or money order payable to the State of Alaska for $250.
+Complete the current renewal form in its entirety and mail it to the division along with the current renewal fee.
 Alternatively, you can renew on line from this web site and pay by credit card.
-You will need your PIN to renew on line.
-If you do not have your PIN you may call the division and ask for it.
-You should not be practicing or offering to practice architecture, engineering, land surveying or landscape architecture until your renewal has been approved and processed.
+You should not be practicing or offering to practice architecture , engineering. land surveying or landscape architecture until your renewal has been approved and processed.
 If your renewal application is received after the lapse date, the effective date of the registration renewal will be the postmark date.
-Time between 12/31/11 and the postmark date is indicated in your file as “lapsed.”
+Time between 12/31/11 and the postmark date is indicated in your file as "lapsed ".

 My registration has been lapsed for greater than five years, therefore it is expired.
 How can I reinstate it?
 You must complete a Reinstatement Form for Expired Registration, available on this web site under “Miscellaneous Forms” and follow the instructions on the form.

 How do I put my registration into retired status?
-For a one-time fee of $50 your registration may be put into retired status.
-This can only be done at renewal time.
+For a one-time fee of $25 your registration may be put into retired status.
+This can only be done at renewal time and your registration must be current.
 There is an option on the renewal application for selecting retired status.
 Keep in mind that you may not practice or offer to practice while your registration is in retired status.
 You may, however, use the title “architect,” “engineer,” “land surveyor”, or “landscape architect” as those titles apply to you.

 To reactivate a retired status registration that has been in retired status for five years or less complete the form “Reactivation Form for Retired Status” available under “miscellaneous forms” on this web site.
 Complete the form, sign and return to the Juneau office with the required fee.
 You are not required to pay registration fees for the “retired” period, only the current biennial registration fee.
 Upon approval your registration will be reactivated for the remainder of the current biennium.